DHTMLX/docs-suite/docs/form/api/form_title_config.md

 # title

-@short: specifies the title of the control group
+@short: Optional.
+Specifies the title of the control group

 @signature: {'title?: string;'}